telerik/blazor-docs/components/chart/labels-template-and-format.md

 }
 ````

-### Label Template Example
+### Label Template in Categorical Charts

->caption Using Chart label templates for series, axes and legend
+>caption Using categorical Chart label templates for series, axes and legend

 ````CSHTML
 <TelerikChart>